 With this grant, Kindbody hopes to help those with historically disproportionate access to infertility care get the support they need, and to create more parity in reproductive health, fertility, and family-building care.

-Finally, this grant is Kindbody's intent to stand in solidarity with the black community, and a pledge to do their part in the fight against systemic racism, and the fight towards societal equality.
+Finally, this grant is Kindbody's intent to stand in solidarity with the black community, and a pledge to do their part in the fight against systemic racism, and the fight toward societal equality.

-Kindbody is making an initial donation of $50,000, which will go towards covering fertility cycles (IUI, IVF, and egg freezing) for those who meet the eligibility requirements.
+For the second year, Kindbody is making a donation of $50,000 to go toward covering fertility cycles (IUI, IVF, and egg freezing) for three women who meet the eligibility requirements.
 Grantees will obtain services at a Kindbody clinic either in New York, Los Angeles, or San Francisco.

 How to Apply

 The grant application period is now closed.

 To learn more about Kindbody, please click here.